sauravanand90/InternTeam/Control_statements/Loops.md

 ```
 **For-in Loop**

 This loop iterates over the properties of an object.
 It allows to access each key property of an object.
+It is not recommended to access the properties of an array.
 ```
 let details = {
     name: "Rahul",